Quality of care plays an important role in the treatment of back and spine pain in children and adolescents.

 Muscular strain or overuse (acute or chronic)

 This is the most common cause of pain near the spinal column in children and adolescents.
 Core muscle imbalance or weakness may contribute to the pain.
 Acute strains usually resolve after a period of rest or activity modification.
 Non-steroidal anti-inflammatory medications (ibuprofen or naproxen) and ice may help relieve acute symptoms by decreasing swelling.
-After 4-5 days, warm compresses may be preferred as heat may help relax muscles and decrease muscle spasm.
+After 4-5 days, warm compresses may help relax muscles and decrease muscle spasm.
 A regular program of low impact walking with a goal of 30-45 minutes a day can help increase conditioning as initial pain improves.
 Hamstring stretching and abdominal strengthening can help relieve persistent pain occurring in the back.
 Many children and adolescents will benefit from a formal physical therapy program to teach them appropriate exercises.

 Round back or kyphosis